 You are here

 People of all genders and sexual orientations explore giving and receiving anal play.
 The anal region is rich with nerve endings, so stimulation in this area can feel good.
 People with prostates often enjoy indirect stimulation of the prostate through anal penetration.
-Anal play can also indirectly stimulate both the clitoris and the G-spot (an area located a few inches inside the vagina on the front wall that can be highly sensitive and erogenous for some people).
+Anal play can also indirectly stimulate both the clitoris and the G-spot (an area located on the front wall a few inches inside the vagina/internal genitals) which is erogenous for some people.

 A little about anatomy